cyTOSINeGIT/POWER-BI-PROJECT/README.md

+# Horizon Health Network Bed Capacity & Demand Analysis

+## Overview

+This Power BI project analyses hospital admissions, bed occupancy, capacity pressure and staffing indicators across Horizon Health Network.
+The dashboard consolidates operational data into an interactive view designed to support data-driven capacity planning and help move the organisation from reactive to proactive decision-making.

+## Business Problem

+Horizon Health Network faces uncertainty in bed availability due to fluctuating patient demand, varying occupancy levels and operational constraints.
+Admissions, bed occupancy and staffing information can be difficult to interpret when viewed separately, limiting early identification of capacity pressure.

+## Objectives

+* Analyse admission volumes and trends.
+* Compare current and previous-year performance using Delta and YoY measures.
+* Monitor staffed bed occupancy.
+* Identify periods of increased bed pressure.
+* Assess staffing gaps and their potential operational impact.
+* Provide actionable insights to support capacity planning.

+## Dashboard Features

+The Power BI dashboard includes:

+* **Total Admissions** – distinct count of admission records.
+* **Admissions Trend** – visualises changes in admission activity over time.
+* **Delta (Δ)** – shows the absolute change compared with the previous year.
+* **YoY** – shows the percentage change compared with the previous year.
+* **Staffed Bed Occupancy Rate** – measures occupied bed-days relative to staffed bed-days.
+* **Bed Pressure** – highlights periods where available capacity becomes constrained.
+* **Staffing Analysis** – supports assessment of workforce capacity relative to operational demand.
+* **Interactive Filters** – allow users to explore different reporting periods and operational conditions.

+## Key Business Insight

+The analysis indicates that overall admissions remained relatively stable between 2024 and 2025, while bed utilisation and capacity constraints continued to create operational pressure.
+This suggests that pressure is not driven solely by increasing patient volumes, but also by the availability and management of staffed bed capacity.

+## Business Solution

+The dashboard provides a consolidated and repeatable analytical view that can help Horizon Health Network:

+* Identify emerging capacity pressure earlier.
+* Improve bed allocation and utilisation.
+* Support proactive staffing decisions.
+* Improve discharge and elective-planning coordination.
+* Reduce reliance on fragmented manual reporting.
+* Support better patient flow and operational efficiency.

+## Tools & Technologies

+* **Microsoft Power BI**
+* **DAX**
+* Data modelling
+* Interactive dashboard design
+* KPI and trend analysis

+## Outcome

+The project demonstrates how operational healthcare data can be transformed into decision-ready insight, enabling management to better understand demand, capacity and pressure across the hospital network.

+## Repository Contents

+* Power BI dashboard
+* Dataset / source data
+* DAX measures
+* Dashboard screenshots
+* Supporting documentation

 # BRIT CONNECT Project Overview

 This project focused on analysing network outage performance using Microsoft Power BI to provide a consolidated view of outage incidents, service-level performance, resolution times, and detection times across the network.